-Public Service Loan Forgiveness is a government program to benefit students who enter into lower-paying fields, such as nursing, education, public interest law, the military, etc.
+Public Service Loan Forgiveness is a government program to benefit students who enter into lower-paying fields, such as nursing, education, public interest law, and the military.

 The program may be extremely beneficial to a number of people, but it also depends on your specific situation and needs.
-For example, to be eligible for public service loan forgiveness, you must work full time at a qualifying employer for 120 months, or ten years.
+For example, to be eligible for Public Service Loan Forgiveness, you must work full time at a qualifying employer for 120 months, or ten years.
 If you have large student loans and a stable job under the same employer for ten years, it may make financial sense to enter into the program.
 However, if you have smaller loans or could repay your student loans in around ten years, the program may not be the best option for you, as you may be deemed ineligible.
-Because of the ten years, or 120-month, time frame, it is also essential to make sure you are entering into a particular career path because you are drawn to it or love doing that job, not because you want public service loan forgiveness.
+Because of the ten years, or 120-month, time frame, it is also essential to make sure you are entering into a particular career path because you are drawn to it or love doing that job, not because you want your loans forgiven.
 Entering into a field solely for the purpose of trying to get loan forgiveness may make you unhappy and ultimately disappointed over the next ten years as you are employed in an area you might not like and may not even be accepted into the program.

 While it is always important to stay up to date on the latest regulations and rules regarding the program, some aspects have long remained the same.
-Currently, the kinds of employers that you may work for in order to be eligible for the program include government organizations, nonprofits with 501(c)(3) status, other nonprofit organizations who meet public service requirements, or Peace Corps and AmeriCorps.
-With nonprofits who are exempt from 501(c)(3) status, eligible public services include things like public safety or law enforcement, early childhood education and public education, public health or public services for those with disabilities or the elderly, emergency management, etc.
+Currently, the kinds of employers that you may work for in order to be eligible for the program include government organizations, nonprofit organizations with 501(c)(3) status, other nonprofits who meet public service requirements, or Peace Corps and AmeriCorps.
+With nonprofits who are exempt from 501(c)(3) status, eligible public services include things like public safety or law enforcement, early childhood education and public education, public health or public services for those with disabilities or the elderly, and emergency management.

 When it comes to which student loans are actually eligible for the program, there are more detailed requirements to pay attention to.
-Student loans that are eligible for public service loan forgiveness include both subsidized and unsubsidized Stafford or federal direct loans, as well as federal direct PLUS loans and federal direct consolidation loans.
+Student loans that are eligible for PSLF include both subsidized and unsubsidized Stafford or federal direct loans, as well as federal direct PLUS loans and federal direct consolidation loans.
 Any private student loans, federal family education loans, or federal Perkins loans are unfortunately ineligible for the program.
 Luckily, some of the ineligible types of loans, such as Perkins loans, may qualify for other loan forgiveness programs.
-You can also potentially consolidate federal Perkins loans or federal family education loans in order to make them eligible for the public service loan forgiveness program.
+You can also potentially consolidate federal Perkins loans or federal family education loans in order to make them eligible for PSLF.
 However, doing so will eliminate all current progress towards forgiveness, so it should be done as soon as possible.

-As You Earn, PAYE, or Pay As You Earn, ICR, or Income-Contingent Repayment, or IBR, or Income-Based Repayment.
-Technically, a standard 10-year repayment plan qualifies, too, although you would not have any loan balance to forgive if you paid it all off in the 120-month time-period.
+Technically, a standard 10-year repayment plan qualifies too, although you would not have any loan balance to forgive if you paid it all off in the 120-month time-period.
 Therefore, getting loan forgiveness in the program means that you will need to have an income-driven repayment plan.
 One benefit that the program offers is the ability to count lump sum payments towards the 120 required payments for up to 12 months in advance at a time.
 For example, if your monthly loan payment is typically $100 every month, but you pay $1,200 during the first monthly payment, it will count as 12 months worth of payments.
-If you aren’t sure if you will qualify for the program or not, you can always take a look at a public service loan forgiveness calculator, like the one here, to help you figure it out.
+If you aren’t sure if you will qualify for the program or not, you can always take a look at a PSLF calculator to help you figure it out.

 Changes Due To COVID 19